Scott Carson: Manchester City

 Carson signed for reigning Premier League champions Manchester City on 8 August 2019 on loan for the 2019–20 season, as the third-choice goalkeeper behind Ederson and Claudio Bravo.
 He extended his loan for the 2020–21 season.
 On 14 May 2021, he made his first Premier League appearance in almost a decade in a 4–3 away win over Newcastle United.
 During the match, Carson saved a Joe Willock penalty but let in the rebound after the ball fell kindly back to Willock.

 On 14 June 2021, it was announced that he would leave Derby at the end of the season, following the expiry of his contract.
 He joined Manchester City permanently.
-On 9 March 2022, in the second leg of the round of 16 of the UEFA Champions League, against Portuguese side Sporting CP, Carson came off the bench with twenty minutes to go to play his first European match in seventeen years.
+On 9 March 2022, in the second leg of the round of 16 of the UEFA Champions League, against Portuguese side Sporting CP, Carson came off the bench with twenty minutes to go to play his first Champions League match in seventeen years.
 Carson went on to preserve a clean sheet in a 0–0 draw, since City had beat Sporting 5–0 in the first leg; the English side moved on to the next stage.

 Carson would extend his stay with City for a fourth season on 14 June 2022, by signing a new one-year contract.
 He was an unused substitute when City were victorious in the 2023 UEFA Champions League final over Inter Milan, which was contested at the same stadium he had won the 2005 UEFA Champions League final for Liverpool against Inter's local rivals AC Milan.
 He thus equalled the record for the longest gap between a first and last European Cup title (18 years), shared with Milan's Paolo Maldini and Alessandro Costacurta.

 On 16 June 2023, it was announced that Carson had signed a one-year extension to his contract, keeping him at the club until the end of the 2023–24 season.
 On 23 May 2024, Carson signed a further one-year contract extension keeping him at the club until the end of the 2024–25 season.

 On 9 June 2025, Manchester City announced that Carson would leave the club upon the expiration of his contract at the end of the month.

 Later that year, on 23 October 2025, Carson announced his retirement from professional football, four months after departing from Manchester City.